sagemath/git-developer-guide/developer/packaging.rst

   - Reasonable build time, size, dependencies

 - **Previously an optional package**.
-Usually a new standard package must have spent some time as an optional package.
-However, sometimes this is not possible, if for example a new library is needed to permit an updated version of a standard package to function.
+A new standard package must have spent some time as an optional package.
+Or have a good reason why this is not possible.

 - **Refereeing**.
 The code must be refereed, as discussed in :ref:`chapter-sage-trac`.

+.. _section-directory-structure:

 Directory Structure
 ===================